What is Rapid Methadone Detox?

 Anesthesia-assisted medical detoxification, also known as rapid detox, is a more comfortable and faster way to come off methadone, more than ever imagined possible.
 Rapid detoxification is a beneficial procedure to shorten and ease withdrawal symptoms while patients comfortably sleep under anesthesia.
 The process should only be provided by an experienced board-certified anesthesiologist while in a private ICU room of an accredited hospital.

 From all the available rapid detox centers, the most successful and recognized is the Waismann Method®.
-The center has been providing methadone detox for over 21 years, with nearly 100% detox success rate.
-Patients on low and high doses of methadone are treated with the utmost respect and professionalism.
+The center has been providing methadone detox for over 21 years, with a nearly 100% detox success rate.
+Our team treats patients on low or high doses of methadone with the utmost respect and professionalism.
 Rapid detox significantly reduces the possibilities of detox failure and relapse caused by prolonged suffering during a withdrawal syndrome.

 Methadone addiction can be one of the most challenging conditions to overcome.
 Fortunately, there is medical treatment, where people can get help with methadone withdrawal and overcome this terrible addiction once and for all.
 Waismann Method® offers Methadone Rapid Detox for those seeking the best and safest detoxification treatment available.